 - Meet the Scheme's future benefit payments and expenses; and - Maintain the 2015 Reserve, increased in line with cumulative changes to the Consumer Prices Index, until 31 March 2033.

-The consultation between the Committee and the Guarantor commenced in Spring 2022.
+The consultation between the Committee and the Guarantor commenced in Spring 2022 and concluded in Summer 2023 that no action was to be taken.